IAMSB-0/VBAudio-Permanent-Fix/README.md

-VBAudio Permanent Fix for Voicemeeter Mic Crackling Issue
+VBAudio Fix for Voicemeeter Mic Crackling: Elevate Your Audio

-🔊 Tired of Mic Crackling in Voicemeeter?
-We've Got You Covered!

-Say goodbye to the frustrating audio hiccups in your Voicemeeter setup.
-The VBAudio Permanent Fix repository offers you a comprehensive solution to the persistent mic crackling issue.
-Experience crystal-clear audio quality every single time you fire up your system.
+Say goodbye to audio hiccups in Voicemeeter!
+The VBAudio Permanent Fix offers a comprehensive solution to mic crackling.
+Enjoy crystal-clear audio quality every time you use your system.
-Problem Solved, Once and For All

-No more manual workarounds that you have to repeat after each reboot.
-Our permanent fix is here to make your life easier.
-Enjoy uninterrupted audio with:
+Key Features:

-    Manual Solution: Need a quick fix?
-Our detailed guide walks you through the steps to temporarily resolve mic crackling by adjusting audiodg process settings.
+    Manual Solution: Our guide walks you through temporarily resolving mic crackling by adjusting audiodg process settings.

-    Permanent Fix: Say hello to hassle-free audio.
-Our smart executable file automates the process, ensuring your audiodg process maintains high priority and CPU affinity settings, even after reboots.
-Works seamlessly with RTX Voice and Voicemeeter Banana too.
+    Permanent Fix: Our executable automates the process, ensuring high priority and CPU affinity settings, even after reboots.
+Compatible with RTX Voice & Voicemeeter Banana.

-How to Elevate Your Audio Experience

-    Clone or Download: Get started by cloning this repository or simply download the contents as a ZIP archive.
+Get Started:

+    Clone or Download.
-    Watch the Tutorial: Our video tutorial is your gateway to glitch-free audio nirvana.
-Watch it here and master the art of setting up the permanent fix using Task Scheduler and the provided XML file.
+    Watch our tutorial to set up the fix using Task Scheduler and provided XML file.

-    Implement the Fix: No tech wizardry needed.
-Just follow the tutorial and set up a scheduled task that runs the provided executable file.
-Your audiodg process will forever remain a high-priority superstar, ensuring silky-smooth audio quality.

-    Enjoy the Audio Revolution: Whether it's Voicemeeter, RTX Voice, or Voicemeeter Banana, our permanent fix ensures optimal process priorities, taking your audio quality to the next level.

-Join the Conversation

-We thrive on your feedback and contributions.
-Here's how you can get involved:

-    Open an Issue: Have questions or faced a challenge?
-Don't hesitate to open an issue.
-We're here to help.

-    Pull Requests: Developers and enthusiasts, your skills are needed!
-Contribute to the project by submitting a pull request.
-Let's make audio perfection accessible to all.

-Disclaimer

-While we're committed to delivering a reliable solution, please remember that individual system configurations can impact results.
-Exercise discretion while implementing this solution.
+    Implement the Fix and enjoy silky-smooth audio.

+Engage & Contribute:

+    Open issues for assistance.
+    Developers, join us through pull requests.

+Disclaimer: Reliable solution, but individual system configurations may vary.

-Thank you for choosing the VBAudio Permanent Fix for Voicemeeter Mic Crackling Issue.
-Elevate your audio game and embrace glitch-free excellence!
+Thank you for choosing VBAudio Permanent Fix.
+Elevate your audio experience today!